seanhsia/NogizakaBlog/README.md

 #### args
 1. --mode, -m: "init" or "update".
 If "update" is chosen it will stop crawling after finding the data have already been saved based on date.
 (Won't update Number of Comments in csv, json and database) Default:"init"
+2. --all, -a: use this parameter if you want to update all blogs' Number of Comments and other features.
+If your database, csv or json have graduated members, you should always add this parameter.

 #### features
 - Author